jdh8/blueberry-precision/src/Blue.md

 Another recurring pattern in this bidding system is generalized Lauria-style Gazzilli.

-- Our last two bids are 1M-1NT or 1♥-1♠ (Kaplan interchange), a natural major suit followed by a suitless response.
+- Our last two bids are natural 1M-1NT.
 - Rebidding the major suit does not show extra length.
-It shows a predefined side suit instead (not necessarily clubs).
+It shows a predefined side suit instead (usually clubs).
-- A low rebid (1NT or 2♣) becomes a relay:
+- The lowest rebid 2♣ becomes a relay:
   - Extra length in the major suit is possible.
   - Extra strength is possible.
   - The relay can be non-forcing because many bids in this system are fairly